- Rebooting Basics

 People ask me what have I changed because I am so much more outgoing.
 I have never, NEVER been more confident or motivated about approaching and engaging actual women.
 (And I'm actually getting real sex now!)
 The severe performance anxiety I had during sex, while consuming porn and beating off, is gone.
 [Read more men's experiences.]

 Our nervous systems are open-ended circuits designed for living in community with others.
-In fact, it's biologically impossible to regulate our own emotions for any length of time.
+In fact, it's biologically impossible for most of us to regulate our emotions on our own for any length of time.

-Introverts, and those who didn't develop healthy bonds as infants, may be particularly at risk for social anxiety due to frequent masturbation.
+Introverts, and those who didn't develop healthy bonds as infants, may be particularly at risk for social anxiety due to frequent porn use.
 Isolation lets them control their exposure to awkward and unsatisfying interactions.
-Reaching for the escape of masturbation (or other stimuli) can then become a substitute for socially acquired self-knowledge and emotional regulation.
+Reaching for the escape of porn use (or other stimuli) can then become a substitute for socially acquired self-knowledge and emotional regulation.
 As one man said about social anxiety:

 Social isolation and porn reinforce each other.
 That is, being isolated leads to seeking escape and gratification by oneself, which can mean porn addiction, which lowers self esteem and confidence, which makes one more socially anxious...and so on.